top of page

 4. Forgive yourself and others 100% everyday.
 EVERYONE, EVERY DAY.
 This is a follow-up to taking honest action on steps 1-3.

-5. Environment: Never ever buy drinks in plastic bottles, and reduce or try to completely eliminate other single-use plastic daily use like shampoos, soaps, toothpaste, cleaning supplies, and food packaging.
+5. Environment: commit once and for all to never buy drinks in plastic bottles, and reduce or try to eliminate other single-use plastic daily use like shampoos, soaps, and food packaging.
 Buy food that is in season and comes from local sources as much as possible.
-Buy food that is in season and comes from local sources as much as possible.
-Watch my VIDEO below with some zero-waste products that I love, and please join Caitlin & me for International Ocean Film Festival April 13-16 >
+Watch my VIDEO below with some zero-waste products that I love, and please join Caitlin me for the International Ocean Film Festival April 11-13 >

 6. Community: being inclusive, respectful, honest & generous towards all.
 All our unhealthy relationships, competition, fear of each other, racism and the need to control one another create psychological trauma that contributes to all diseases, cancer, and immune dysfunction.
 Know that what we judge and conflict with only points us to the part of ourselves that needs work & healing.